eclipse-sumo/sumo/docs/web/docs/Tutorials/quick_start.md

 | 5         | \+2000.0     | \+1000.0     |
 | 6         | \+1000.0     | \+1000.0     |

-## Network Editing with NETEDIT
+## Network Editing with netedit

-Based on the coordinate data in Table 1.2 and the node-link-based network layout in Figure 1.1, the intersections, origins, and destinations are coded, respectively, as nodes 1-6 and nodes 91-94 by giving the respective x- and y-coordinates with the program NETEDIT.
+Based on the coordinate data in Table 1.2 and the node-link-based network layout in Figure 1.1, the intersections, origins, and destinations are coded, respectively, as nodes 1-6 and nodes 91-94 by giving the respective x- and y-coordinates with the program netedit.
-Open NETEDIT, which you can find in the bin directory of the SUMO-package.
+Open netedit, which you can find in the bin directory of the SUMO-package.
 First, create a new network ("File" -\> "New Network...").

 - Then choose the Edit mode, which is possible in two ways: